MobileLLM/AutoDroid/README.md

    ```
    you can try the scripts in the ./scripts folder, and the tasks from the DroidTask are listed in [the form](https://docs.google.com/spreadsheets/d/1r2v9BtQ-Xlsc5tUIFZbkBodL07bqKcCnaaaYAJQnUHU/edit?usp=sharing).

+## Lmitations

+We find that AutoDroid could not determine whether a task has been completed in many cases, which will be fixed in our future works.

+## Note

 Note that AutoDroid is currently for research purpose only.
 It may perform unintended actions.
 Please use at your own risk.